SlavaMelanko/cpp20/README.md

 <a name="coroutines"></a>
 ## Coroutines

+:white_check_mark: Coroutines are generalised functions that can be suspended and resumed while keeping their state.
-:white_check_mark: Coroutine is a function with one of the following:
+Coroutine must have one of the following keywords:

 - **co_await** suspends evaluation of a coroutine while waiting for a computation to finish